zhouhao/hexo-Web-Source/source/_posts/Hello-World-to-XSLT.md

 tags:
  - XSLT
  - XML
+categories:
+  - 计算机那些事
+  - 杂项
 ---
 ### Definition
 XSL stands for EXtensible Stylesheet Language, and is a style sheet language for XML documents. (`XSL = Style Sheets for XML`)
 XSLT stands for XSL Transformations.
 In this tutorial you will learn how to use XSLT to transform XML documents into other formats, like XHTML.

 You can try a online demo here: http://www.w3schools.com/xsl/tryxslt.asp?xmlfile=cdcatalog&xsltfile=cdcatalog
 <!-- more -->
 ### A simple Sample in Java
 The XML file(I already add line: `<?xml-stylesheet type="text/xsl" href="helloWorld.xslt" ?>`, you can put `helloWorld.xml` and `helloWorld.xslt` in the same folder, then open helloWorld.xml in IE[Note: I hate IE, but in this case, IE is better than Chrome])